shanedubish/Bike-wishlist1/README.md

 - Also the model in this site puts to use the 7 RESTful routes, full CRUD, and employs the MVC file structure.

-- As part of this site Ejs partials was taken advantage of to help limit repetition.
+- As part of this site Ejs partials were taken advantage of to help limit repetition.

 - This site has also incorporated sign up and log in functionality, including encrypted passwords and an authorization flow.